Y-combinator in Python

 (lambda y: (lambda x: x)(y))(1)

-As mentioned above, Python will evaluate arguments eagerly, so it will become (lambda x: x)(1), then 1.
+As mentioned above, Python will evaluate arguments eagerly, so it will become (lambda x: x)(1)

 This is called applicative order.